 Ability to sideload apps

 In the early days of Windows 10, the Windows Store was the only source to download “Universal” apps.
 This is no longer the case because Microsoft has made it possible for folks to sideload apps.
-Meaning, they can download apps from other sources outside of the Windows Store at their own risk.
+This means they can download apps from other sources outside of the Windows Store at their own risk.

 Go to Settings > Updates and Security > For Developers.
 From there, just select Sideload Apps and get on your way.
 One thing to remember is that you should Sideload only those apps that you trust completely for sure.